Steal-it/Steal-it/README.md

 ## Clone and set up

 Clone the repo, add it into Unity Hub and start it using the proper Unity Editor version.
-Once opened, go to Build Profiles and switch to Android.
+Once opened, go to `Build Profiles` and switch to Android.
 Packages and dependencies should be already imported.

+In order to use the rig and the interactions inside the Editor, go to `Project Settings > XR Plug-in Management > XR Interaction Toolkit` and enbale `Use XR Interaction Simulator in scenes`.

 ## Merge and merge conflitcs